mwiencek/lastfm-listenbrainz-sync/README.md

 See [schema.sql](schema.sql) for the complete database schema.
 Note that scrobbles are unique on `(uts, artist_name, track_name)`, not just `uts`.

-To submit all scrobbles as listens to ListenBrainz, do:
+To submit new scrobbles as listens to ListenBrainz, do:

 ```sh
 ./submit_listens.py
 ```

-The script maintains a `last_submitted_listen` file, so if the script fails or is interrupted, it will resume submission from there.
+The script maintains a `last_submitted_listen` file, and uses that to determine which scrobbles are new.
+So if you've fetched more scrobbles by running `fetch_lastfm.py` again, or if the submit script fails or is interrupted, it will resume submission from where it previously left off.

 ## Fetching/submitting scrobbles for a particular date